 - Mix the olive oil and chopped garlic together in a small dish.
-After waiting 15 minutes as described in step 11, spread olive oil/garlic mixture on top of crust.
+Brush the top of the dough lightly with olive oil.
+Using your fingers, push dents into the surface of the dough to prevent bubbling.
 Top with pizza sauce, then the mozzarella cheese slices, then the tomato slices.

 - Bake for 14-16 minutes or until the crust is lightly browned and the cheese is bubbling.
 For the last minute, I move the oven rack to the top rack to really brown the edges.
 That’s optional.

 - Remove from the oven and top with fresh basil and pepper.
 Slice pizza and serve immediately.

 - Cover leftover pizza tightly and store in the refrigerator.
 Reheat as you prefer.
 Baked pizza slices can be frozen up to 3 months.
 See pizza crust recipe for instructions on freezing the pizza dough.